Kiryat Motzkin: Economy and Employment

 Kiryat Motzkin is primarily a commuter town, with most residents working outside the city.
 However, its population contributes significantly to the broader regional economy.
 A substantial portion of Kiryat Motzkin's residents are academics who work in high-tech companies, the oil industry, academia, and advanced defense industries, primarily in nearby Haifa or in the industrial zones of neighboring cities.

 Urban Development

 Kiryat Motzkin has exhausted its land reserves for new construction.
 As a result, the city's urban future lies in urban renewal projects.
 These projects aim to modernize and densify existing neighborhoods while maintaining the city's character as a comfortable suburban area.

-Following the election of Tziki Tzvi Avisar as mayor, the city began planning and advancing comprehensive urban renewal projects in the older neighborhoods of Kiryat Motzkin.
-In the first year of his tenure, preliminary approval was granted for the construction of over 4,500 new housing units to replace approximately 1,500 older units.
-The central challenge facing the mayor and the city's planning and engineering teams has been balancing competing priorities: minimizing the density inherent in urban renewal while enabling as many residents as possible to benefit from modern housing that meets current engineering standards.
-This includes earthquake-resistant construction and protected spaces (safe rooms) for wartime scenarios—two threats of particular relevance to Kiryat Motzkin's geographic and political situation.

-The region faces significant seismic hazards due to its location along the Dead Sea Transform fault system.
-Historically, Israel has experienced severe earthquakes once a century, on average, with the last major event occurring in 1927, which caused significant damage to cities including Safed, Ramla, Lod, and Nablus.
-The city also faces ballistic threats from rockets and missiles.
-During the 2023–2024 Israel–Hamas war, known in Israel as the "Swords of Iron war," Kiryat Motzkin was targeted by projectiles from multiple sources, including Hezbollah in Lebanon, Iran, and Houthi forces in Yemen.
-The city has also experienced terrorist attacks, including a suicide bombing in 2001 that injured 21 people.
-These security realities have made the inclusion of reinforced safe rooms in new construction a critical priority in the city's urban renewal planning.

 Education

 There are 18 schools and 11,000 students in Kiryat Motzkin, with 8 elementary schools (4,000 students) and 6 high schools (4,500 students).
 In 2023, 91.1% of 12th-grade students were eligible for a matriculation certificate.

 Transportation

 Kiryat Motzkin is served by Kiryat Motzkin Railway Station, which is on the main Coastal railway line to Nahariya, with southerly trains to Beersheba and Modi'in.
 The Krayot Central Bus Station is located on the northern edge of the municipality and serves as a terminus for the Metronit bus rapid transit system and local bus routes.